meedan/check-bots/google-factcheck-explorer-bot/README.md

 ## Background data
 For items to become availible to be displayed by the bot
 * ClaimReivew objects are parsed daily by Fetch plugin `fetch/lib/claim_review_parsers/google_fact_check.rb`
-    - TODO: replace this with more efficient ingest process, perhaps based on the code in `/ingest`
+    - TODO: replace this with more efficient ingest process, perhaps based on the code in `/ingest` (this code is currently not used)
 * The google-fact-check-tools workspace https://checkmedia.org/google-fact-check-tools/project/15547 listens for new ClaimReviews and stored in Check under its team id.
-* google-fact-check-tools also publishes the content to a "shared feed' associated with its team id, with access permission determined by API key.
-* The items on the shared feed are availible for similarity queries via Check API
+* The items in the workspace are availible for similarity queries via Check API, with access permission determined by API key.
 * NOTE: usually items in the project need to be in the 'published' state to be availible for similarity matching.
 It may be necessary to toggle them using a script like https://github.com/meedan/check-scripts/blob/main/publish_imported_reports.rb

 ## Bot operation
 When this bot is configured in a workspace
-* The bot listens on a webhook for new ProjectMedia creation events for a team, configured as per https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126268929/How+to+configure+a+webhook+for+a+Check+Bot
+* The bot listens on a webhook for new ProjectMedia creation events for a team, configured as per internal wiki page `How to configure a webhook for a Check Bot`
 ```
     bot_user = BotUser.where(name: "Google fact check workspace API Client")[0]
-    bot_user.set_request_url = "https://qyrh1ewsd0.execute-api.eu-west-1.amazonaws.com/default/qa-google-factcheck-explorer-bot"
+    bot_user.set_request_url = "<bot api gatway url>"
     bot_user.set_events = [{"event"=>"create_project_media", "graphql"=>"dbid, title, description, type"}]
     bot_user.save!
 ```
 * The text from the PM is similarity compared with the availible set of ClaimReview items via Check API in a query managed by an AWS Lambda function defined in `/google-factcheck-explorer-bot-lambda`
 * Any resulting ClaimReview links are written back as 'comments' on the ProjectMedia items in the workspace to be displayed as Notes the sidebar
 * An appropriately configured API key is needed to give bot permissions to write to the workspace.
-This is done by mapping the BotUser to the team https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126105091/How+to+create+an+API+key+for+a+Check+workspace
+This is done by mapping the BotUser to the team.
+Internal wiki page `How to create an API key for a Check workspace`

 # Bot testing setup
 ## Testing the background side
 * Setup a workspace in QA to host the content (will this work or need to do locally)
-* Configure a shared feed for it and an api key https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126105091
+* Configure an api key with premissions to access the workspace via a `BotUser`.
+Internal wiki page `How to create an API key for a Check workspace`
-* Import the google claim review content from Fetch https://meedan.atlassian.net/wiki/spaces/ENG/pages/1163821066/How+to+re-+import+content+from+Fetch+into+a+Check+workspace
+* Import the google claim review content from Fetch.
+Internal wiki page `How to re- import content from Fetch into a Check workspace`
 * Confirm that the feed can be queried:
 ```
 curl -X GET -H "Accept: application/vnd.api+json" -H "X-Check-Token: <API_KEY_GOES_HERE>" "https://qa-check-api.checkmedia.org/api/v2/feeds?filter\[query\]=test"